ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 * Login to your github.com account, and

-* Then and find the button at upper right to create a repository.
-    * That button looks like a + sign with a triangle next to it.
-    * When you click that button, there are three choices.
-Select "New Repository"
+* Then create a new repository.
+You do this by pressing the green button with the words "New repository".
+Alternatively, on the menu bar on top, there is a '+' sign with a down arrow next to it.
+If you click it, you also get the option of creating a new repository.

 On the next screen:

 * Be sure that you select to create your repository with the owner being `ucsd-cse-spis-2017`, NOT your own github id.
 * Put `practice-alex-t` as the name (BUT PUT YOUR OWN NAME AND FIRST INITIAL, not literally `alex-t` :-) )
-* Click the box to create a `README.md` file in the repo
+* check the box to "Initialize this repository with a README"
 * Select a `.gitignore` file for Python
 * You don't need to select a license file.